dheerajvs/art-gallery/src/pages/about.md

       Kerala murals and oil painting from her.
 I appreciate Sowmya's dedication to art and wish her the best in her journey.
     title: Shanthi Seshadri
+  - place: 'Doctor, Bangalore'
+    quote: >-
+      Exquisite, passionate and an excellent painter are few words that describes Sowmya and her paintings and we are extremely pleased with the high quality of workmanship.
+We own a coffee painting of Lord Krishna and a couple of pot paintings for our indoor garden decor and we just love them.
+    title: Dr. Nandini
 ---
 Born and brought up in Bangalore, Sowmya had always shown precocious talent in the fields of art and athletics.
 She forayed into fine-arts at the age of ten and has never stopped learning.